ElanMedoff/josh-css/flexbox/README.md

 ---

 `justify-content` has a `space-between` and `space-around`, which `align-items` doesn't have.
 Why?

-Because flexbox is supposed to be a 1-d system, and since `justify-content` is for the primary axis, it doesn't really make sense the set the space between the items in the cross axis -- because there isn't really items in the cross axis!
-Sometimes they overflow, but flexbox isn't really meant to deal with those situations.
+Flexbox is supposed to be a 1-d system, with `justify-content` controlling the space between multiple items on the primary axis. `space-between` and `space-around` are used to space multiple items, so it make sense that you can use them with `justify-content`. on the other hand, `align-items` is for the cross axis. sometimes the cross axis has multiple items (i.e. if you wrap), but most of the time they don't, they just have a single item on the axis, so it doesn't make sense to use `space-between` and `space-around` with `align-items`.

 `justify-content: stretch` doesn't exist because it can be done in better ways -- tbd.

-The same thing with `align-items: baseline`

 ---

-for `justify-content: space-between`, the items on the edges have twice as much padding on the edge as on the non-edge side. `justify-content: space-evenly` has the items on the edge have as much padding as the non-edge side.
+for `justify-content: space-between`, each item has left and right "padding", so the between items is twice that padding, and between an item and the edge is only that padding. `justify-content: space-evenly` has the items on the edge have as twice as much padding, so all the spacing is even.

 # alignment tricks